 At Levens CE School (hereinafter referred to as 'the school') the health, safety and wellbeing of all our children is of paramount importance to all the adults who work or volunteer here.
-All our children have the right to protection, regardless of age, disability, gender reassignment, race, religious belief, ethnicity or sexual orientation/identity.
-They have a right to be safe in our school; this is enhanced by the adoption of the Whole School Behaviour Policy which includes our procedures for preventing and dealing with cases of bullying and a robust Code of Conduct for staff and other adults who work in school.
+All our children have the right to protection, regardless of age, sex, race, ethnicity, disability, religion or belief, gender reassignment, or sexual orientation/identity (protected characteristics).
+They have a right to be safe in our school; this is enhanced by the adoption of the school's Behaviour Policy and procedures which includes our procedures for preventing and dealing with cases of bullying and a robust Code of Conduct for staff and other adults who work in school.